energy-modelling-workbench/data-pipelines/europe/_biomass/README.md

 julia> include("packages.jl")
 ```

-When testing, there was 239 dependencies in total and it takes up to 4 min to compile the file depending how many you already have installed.
+When testing, there were 239 dependencies in total and it takes up to 4 min to compile the file depending on how many you already have installed.

 Packages can be installed separately with `import Pkg; Pkg.add("<package to install>")` for each missing package.

 Note: PlotlyJS might fail to compile as it seems to have its difficulties.
 You can try to reinstall it separately, and/or remove the package first and then reinstall.